Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A professional who typically is an expert in a specific field and provides analysis and advice, as well as helps with the execution of projects and optimization of processes.
+a professional who typically is an expert in a specific field and provides analysis and advice, as well as helps with the execution of projects and optimization of processes

 USA